12 Steps You Can Take to Reduce Bounce Rate on Your Website

 What is the average bounce rate across industries?

-Bounce rates vary for different business industries – that’s why it can be difficult to give a precise answer on what is a good and a bad bounce rate.
+Bounce rates vary for different business industries, making it difficult to give a precise answer on what is a good and bad bounce rate.
+According to the research by Similarweb, these are the benchmark averages for websites in different industries:

 • Ecommerce websites: 35.14%